HansHeidmann/Insurance-Clouds/README.md

 # Form Builder
 ## Created by Hans Heidmann for Insurance Clouds™

-This is an app that allows you to create or join an organization then build forms which can be filled and the entries can be viewed.
+This is an app that allows you to:
+- create or join an organization
+- create dynamic forms
+- fill forms
+- view form entries

 Clone and run:
 ```